gagle/node-status-bar/README.md

 <a name="statusbar_update"></a>
 __StatusBar#update(chunk) : undefined__

-Updates the status bar. `chunk` can be any object with a length property or a simple number.
+Updates the status bar.
+The `chunk` can be any object with a length property or a simple number.

 ---